Early Years

 - The afternoon session starts from 12.25pm until 3.25pm.

-In our Nursery there are 4 full time adults – our Nursery teacher, two teaching assistants and a Level 3 apprentice teaching assistant.
+In our Nursery there are 3 full time adults – our Nursery teacher and two early years qualified teaching assistants.

 Please click on the following icon if you would like more information about: